-NEMOTO, Tomomi

-Professor Biophysics Cell physiology
+Biophysics Cell physiology

 ENOKI, Ryosuke Associate Professor Neurophysiology Chronobiology

 OTOMO, Kohei Associate Professor

 Spectroscopy Physical Pharmacy

 ISHII, Hirokazu Assistant Professor Developmental biology Biophysics

 TSUTSUMI, Motosuke Project Assistant Professor Biophysics Structural Biology

 Analysis of physiological changes in multicellular circuit dynamics responsible for higher brain

+1. Aim of Research

-The Division Multicellular Circuit Dynamics aims to elucidate the circuitry mechanism of neurons and glia cells in central nervous system.
+The Division Multicellular Circuit Dynamics aims to elucidate the circuitry mechanism of neuron and glia cells in central nervous system.
 For this purpose, 1.
 We focus on the glial physiological functions that affect on the neuronal circuits and ultimately on the behavior output.
 2. We focus on the functional connectivity of the local multicellular circuits and quantify the connectivity by our developed holographic microscope to modulate the circuits.
 Please see below for the detail.

-- 1. Aim of Research

 - (1) Project to reveal physiological functions of glial cells

-- (a) Microglia : We previously showed that microglia directly contact on synapse to monitor their functions using two photon microscope (Wake et al., 2009).
+- (a) Microglia : We previously showed that microglia directly contact on synapse to monitor their functions using two photon microscopes (Wake et al., 2009).
 Our recent research showed that microglia contact on synapse via P2Y12 signaling to modulate their function and thus to regulate the synchronization of neuronal circuits (Akiyoshi et al., 2018, Badimon et al., 2020).
 In addition, we focused on blood brain barrier (BBB) permeability with systemic inflammation.
-Microglia migrate on blood vessels with the induction of systemic inflammation and expressed Cldn5 to form tight junction with endothelial cells to protect their permeability.
+Microglia migrate on blood vessels with the induction of systemic inflammation and express Cldn5 to form tight junction with endothelial cells to protect their permeability.
 However, with the progression of inflammation, microglia start to express CD68 to phagocyte astrocyte endfeet and thus increase the BBB permeability (Haruwaka et al., 2019).
-We are currently studying microglial contribution on motor learning and cross modal plasticity.

-(b) Oligodendrocyte : We focused on activity dependent myelination and the responsible functional response of oligodendrocyte using two-photon microscope and electrophysiological methods.
-(Wake et al., 2011, Wake et al, 2015, Kato et al., 2020).
-Oligodendrocyte was expressed GCaMP6 to see their modulation.
-We found glutamate signaling is essential to regulate the temporal pattern of action potential distributions of different axons.
+In addition, somatosensory sensation is enhanced after visual deprivation (cross-modal plasticity), and we found that the neural circuits connecting the somatosensory cortex to the higher visual cortex are important for cross-modal plasticity.
+We also found that microglia play an important role in the circuit rewiring (Hashimoto et al., 2023).

+- (b) Oligodendrocyte : Activity-dependent myelination contributes to synchrony of neuronal activity and motor learning using two-photon microscopy and electrophysiological techniques (Sugio et al., submitted).

 (2) Development of holographic microscope

 To manipulate neuronal and glial circuits with higher temporal and spatial resolution, we developed holographic microscope.
 Using this system, we measured the local circuit connectivity by stimulating single cell with simultaneous imaging of neuronal populational activity and studied the connectivity change in pain model (Okada et al., 2021).
-We further measured the connectivity in autism and schizophrenia mouse model.
+Combined with data on the plasticity of different senses, we are trying to introduce artificial sensation (Tanisumi et al., in preparation).

+Hashimoto et al., Cell Rep. (2023)

-- \ Okada et al., Sci Adv.
+Okada et al., Sci Adv.
 (2021)

-- \ Badimon et al., Nature (2020)
+Badimon et al., Nature (2020)

-- \ Kato et al., Glia (2020)

-- \ Haruwaka et al., Nat Commun.
+- Haruwaka et al., Nat Commun.
 (2019)

-- \ Wake et al., Nat Commun.
-(2015)
+- Akiyoshi et al., eNeuro (2018)

-- \ Wake et al., Science (2011)
+Wake et al., J Neurosci.
+(2009)